lazy-eggplant/vs.templ/docs/syntax.md

 ### for & for-props

-To iterate over children and props of an element respectively.
+This pair of commands is used to respectively iterate over children or props of a base element.
-Aside from that, they mostly share the same interface.
+They basically share the same interface with minimal differences:

 - `tag`: the name of the symbol hosting the current XML node pointer.
 If left empty, its default is assumed to be `$`
-- `in`: must be specified and is a path expression
+- `in`: must be specified as a path expression (or a meta-expression resolving in one)
-- `filter`: as an expression in the internal [custom language](./calc.md).
+- `filter`: as a meta-expression expressed in the internal [custom language](./calc.md).
-- `sort-by`: (only available for `for`) list of `|` separated path expressions.
-Elements will be sorted giving priority from left to right
+- `sort-by`: (only available for `for`) list of `|`-separated path expressions (or meta-expressions resolving as such)l elements will be sorted giving priority from left to right to the different criteria
 - `order-by`: order preference for each field in the `sort-by` or the only one implicit for `for-props`.
-  Each entry is a pair `type:comparator` with type either `ASC`, `DESC` or `RANDOM`.
-  If not provided, comparator is assumed to be the default one.
-  As an alternative comparator we could have a one using `.` to separate values in tokens, and order them token by token.
+Also `|`-separated.
+More details are described in the [sorting](./sorting.md) page
 - `limit`: maximum number of entries to be iterated.
-If 0 all of them will be considered, if positive that or the maximum number, if negative all but that number if possible o no content.
+If 0 all of them will be considered, if positive up to that number, if negative all except the last n-th (o no content if too big).
 - `offset`: offset from start (of the filtered and ordered list of children)

-Both `for` & `for-props` support the following list of children.
-You can use as many instances of the same type as you want, they will be applied to the final document in the order they appear.
+Both `for` & `for-props` support the following types of children.

 - `header`: shown at the top of a non-empty container
 - `footer`: shown at the bottom of a non-empty container